rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 !!! quote "Leviticus 19:4"
     Turn ye not unto idols, nor make to yourselves molten gods: I am the LORD your God.

-Importantly, idols are differentiated here from "molten gods", such that we see the beginning of a broad category of idolatry -- which can be further refined in the New Testament;
+Importantly, idols are differentiated here from "molten gods", such that we see the beginning of a broad category known as idolatry -- which can be further refined in the New Testament;

 !!! quote "1 Corinthians 10:14-22"